 Judy is creative, a dreamer, and, to some, annoyingly organized.
-She is currently on the board of directors of the Art Center and a founding member of The Giving Club in Grand Junction.
+She is currently on the board of directors of the Western Colorado Community Foundation and a founding member of The Giving Club in Grand Junction.
 She and her husband Andy enjoy traveling, snowmobiling, and spending time puttering around the family cabin.

 Karen Studen’s career with the State of Colorado had her working in both Pueblo and Chaffee counties along with a six year stint in Denver.
 Karen retired in 2006 from a distinguished career at both the Department of Social Services (25 years) and the Judicial Department (9 years).

 Karen holds a BA in Psychology/Sociology from University of Northern Colorado.